Thilanka-lt/prj01_Solanum_lycopercicum_trichome/differential expression/mapping reads.md

 python qsub_slurm.py -f submit -c do_all_trimming_cmd.txt -p 4 -u ranawee1 -w 1200  -m 10 -mo 'Trimmomatic/0.38-Java-1.8.0_162' -wd ./
 ```
 * The trimming results in four output files:
-  * paired forward and revers file - Both reads survived the procesing
+  * paired forward and revers file - Both reads survived the processing
   * unpaired forward and revers - Both reads did not survive the filtering

-### 4. Read qulity check after trimming
+### 4. Read quality check after trimming

-We need to chek the read qulity of all the paired and non paired files
+We need to check the read quality of all the paired and non-paired files
 ```
 /mnt/home/ranawee1/01_Solanum_lycopercicum_trichome/difrential_expression/do_all_fast_QC_trimmedP.py
 /mnt/home/ranawee1/01_Solanum_lycopercicum_trichome/difrential_expression/do_all_fast_QC_trimmedU.py